 Freedom may be hard to accept, not as much for yourself, but definitely for others.
 You tend to push for maximum freedom for yourself but often minimize the freedom for others.
 It is like you are saying, “We can’t allow freedom!
 If we do, it would mean people would sin more!”

 That is like Paul's statement in Romans 6:1.
 Please study it.
 You actually can sin all you want!
-You know that because we all do; otherwise, we would not be sinning.
+You know that because we all do; otherwise, we would not sin.
 While those sins do not take away your adoption into God’s family, they inhibit your spiritual growth, closeness with the Lord, and, ultimately, your eternal rewards.

 Worse yet, our sins say the death and resurrection of Christ was not a big deal when it is the greatest gift of all time and eternity.
 BUT, you are still free to do just that!
 It is being completely irresponsible with the freedom that God has provided.